richryan/kilianr/joss/paper.md

 efficient numerical tools, many of which require the same base code (e.g., for performing numerical orbit integration).

+# NOTES: What to include

+- software has obvious research application
+- JOSS publishes articles about research software.
+This definition includes software that: solves complex modeling problems in a scientific context (physics, mathematics, biology, medicine, social science, neuroscience, engineering); supports the functioning of research instruments or the execution of research experiments; extracts knowledge from large data sets; offers a mathematical library, or similar.
+While useful for many areas of research, pre-trained machine learning models and notebooks are not in-scope for JOSS.
+- As a rule of thumb, JOSS' minimum allowable contribution should represent not less than three months of work for an individual.
+- **Co-publication**: Sometimes authors prepare a JOSS publication alongside a contribution describing a science application, details of algorithm development, and/or methods assessment.
+In this circumstance, JOSS considers submissions for which the implementation of the software itself reflects a substantial scientific effort.
+This may be represented by the design of the software, the implementation of the algorithms, creation of tutorials, or any other aspect of the software.
+We ask that authors indicate whether related publications (published, in review, or nearing submission) exist as part of submitting to JOSS.
+- Submission process
+  - Make your software available in an open repository (GitHub, Bitbucket, etc.) and include an OSI approved open source license.
+  - Make sure that the software complies with the JOSS review criteria.
+In particular, your software should be full-featured, well-documented, and      contain procedures (such as automated tests) for checking correctness.
+  - Write a short paper in Markdown format using paper.md as file name, including a title, summary, author names, affiliations, and key references.
+See our example paper to follow the correct format.
+  - (Optional) create a metadata file describing your software and include it in your repository.
+We provide a script that automates the generation      of this metadata.
+- Contents of paper: JOSS welcomes submissions from broadly diverse research areas.
+For this reason, we require that authors include in the paper some sentences that explain the software functionality and domain of use to a non-specialist reader.
+We also require that authors explain the research applications of the software.
+The paper should be between 250-1000 words.
+Authors submitting papers significantly longer than 1000 words may be asked to reduce the length of their paper.
+- What to include
+  - A list of the authors of the software and their affiliations, using the correct format (see the example below).
+  - A summary describing the high-level functionality and purpose of the software for a diverse, non-specialist audience.
+  - A Statement of need section that clearly illustrates the research purpose of the software and places it in the context of related work.
+  - A list of key references, including to other software addressing related needs.
+Note that the references should include full names of venues, e.g., journals and conferences, not abbreviations only understood in the context of a specific discipline.
+  - Mention (if applicable) a representative set of past or ongoing research projects using the software and recent scholarly publications enabled by it.
+  - Acknowledgement of any financial support.

 # Statement of need

 `Gala` is an Astropy-affiliated Python package for galactic dynamics.
 Python